Article 1: Name

 Article 5: Association Officers (Thirteen Members)

-The Association Officers shall consist of a President; a Past President, a President Elect; Executive Director; Executive Secretariat; and Vice Presidents representing distinct geographic regions generally based on World Bank regional areas (i.e., Africa, Eastern Europe and Central Asia, Latin America and Caribbean, Middle East and North Africa, South Asia, East Asia and the Pacific, EU/Europe, and North America).
+The Association Officers shall consist of a President; a Past President, a President Elect, Executive Director, General Secretary, Executive Secretariat, and Vice Presidents representing distinct geographic regions generally based on World Bank regional areas (i.e., Africa, Europe and Central Asia, Latin America and Caribbean, Middle East and North Africa, South Asia, East Asia and the Pacific, EU/Europe, and N. America). ).
 The Executive Committee has the power to adjust the regions as conditions warrant.
 The Officers shall be elected by the members and form an Executive Committee.
-The Executive Secretariat shall be appointed by the Executive Committee and shall become a non-voting member.
-The Executive Secretariat position and duties are defined by the Executive Committee.
+The Executive Secretariat and Executive Director shall be appointed by the Executive Committee.
+The Executive Secretariat shall become a non-voting member.
+The Executive Secretariat and Executive Director position and duties are defined by the Executive Committee.
 The Executive Committee has the prerogative to split the responsibilities of the Executive Secretariat into auxiliary positions on a temporary or permanent basis if conditions warrant.

 Article 6: Duties of Association Officers